brightio/penelope/README.md

   <img src="https://raw.githubusercontent.com/toolswatch/badges/refs/heads/master/arsenal/europe/2024.svg?sanitize=true"/>
 </div>

 Penelope is a shell handler designed to be easy to use and intended to replace netcat when exploiting RCE vulnerabilities.
 It is compatible with Linux and macOS and requires Python 3.6 or higher.
-It is a standalone script that does not require any installation or external dependencies, and it is intended to remain this way.
+It is a standalone script using only Python's native library, and it is intended to remain this way.

 ![penelope](https://github.com/user-attachments/assets/e1b9332f-d224-4aee-ae96-8ec43a8faf67)

 Among the main features are:
-- Auto-upgrade shells to PTY (realtime resize included)
+- Auto-upgrade Unix shells to PTY (realtime resize included)
 - Logging interaction with the targets
 - Download files/folders from targets
 - Upload local/remote files/folders to targets
-- Run scripts on targets and get output on a local file in real time.
+- Run scripts on targets and get output on a local file in real time
+- Local port forwarding
 - Spawn shells on multiple tabs and/or hosts
 - Maintain X amount of active shells per host no matter what
 - Multiple sessions